 - Already-created databases to be populated during the installation. - You must create a database for the main MyID installation, and an additional database for the MyID authentication database.
-If you are using a separate archive database, you must also create a database for that purpose. - · You must create two logins that can create schema objects: - The MyID user used to control the main MyID database.
+If you are using a separate archive database, you must also create a database for that purpose. - · You must create the following logins that can create schema objects: - The MyID user used to control the main MyID database.
 Also requires permissions to the authentication database. - MyID authentication user used to control the authentication database.
-Also requires read-only permissions to the main MyID database.
+Also requires read-only permissions to the main MyID database. - MyID archive user if you are using an archive database, you can either use the same login as for the main MyID database, and grant it the same permissions to the archive database, or create a separate login, the MyID archive user, for the archive database. - IKB-430 MyID Installation Assistant automation does not support a separate archive user for SQL authentication